 As the bag moves upwards, kinetic energy decreases, and gravitational energy increases.
 At the highest point (B) Kinetic energy is zero, and Gravitational potential energy is highest.

-As the bag did not get to Mr Red, it start falling from point B downwards due to gravity.
+As the bag did not get to Mr. Red, it starts falling from point B downwards due to gravity.
 It starts falling slowly (kinetic energy is low) and then speeds up downwards.

-At point A, bag is at full speed and kinetic energy is highest, whiles gravitational energy is nearly lost.
+At point A, the bag is at full speed and kinetic energy is highest, while gravitational energy is nearly lost.